hikage23/numaan-cheema.github.io/index.md

 # Welcome

-I'm Numaan — an engineer interersted (and studying) Security Engineering and AppSec.
+I'm Numaan...an engineer interested (and studying) Security Engineering and AppSec.

 This site is a running log of:
 - Security writeups